Application Period & Deadline

 CATIE Center’s Project Level Up: Advancing Healthcare Interpreter Competencies will increase interpreter’s knowledge, skills, and competencies; thereby, reducing the equity gaps in healthcare communication for Deaf, Hard of Hearing, and DeafBlind individuals in healthcare settings.

 The program is free for 35 qualified applicants who are committed to completing the program in its entirety.
-The program runs for 6 months starting January 5, 2023 into May 1, 2023.
-The time commitment is estimated to total approximately 131 hours.
+The program runs for 8 months starting January 2, 2024 to July 31, 2024.
+The time commitment is estimated to total approximately 126 hours.
 See complete details below.

-All interpreters from diverse backgrounds are welcome and encouraged to apply: including hearing, Deaf, heritage signers, and individuals from underrepresented communities.
+All interpreters from diverse backgrounds are welcome and encouraged to apply: including hearing, Deaf, Hard of Hearing, heritage signers, and individuals from underrepresented communities.

 See the FAQ below for a complete list of qualifications.